The Makings of Asturias

 Mike Sibly graduated in history from Cambridge University and is now a member of Oxford University’s History Faculty, and an Emeritus Fellow of St Anne’s College, Oxford.
 He has taught at the university over many years and was Deputy Registrar until 2015.
 Amongst other things he has published two translations of medieval accounts of the Albigensian Crusade, and recently walked the pilgrimage route across northern Spain to Santiago de Compostella.

 Some of the castro archaeological sites on the first half of this tour are in mountainous terrain, but they simply require some gentle uphill and downhill walking in order to get around them.
-The pace is always gentle, and most of the sites on the tour will present little challenge for those with a reasonable level of mobility and independence.
+There are no hikes or long walks, the pace is always gentle, and most of the sites on the tour will present little challenge for those with a reasonable level of mobility and independence.
 Please feel free to ask us for more details.

 Flights and Extended Stays